-- 3. Faculty members will not be automatically moved into the next rank when requirements for that rank are satisfied.
-Not more than thirty percent (30%) of the faculty members may hold the rank of Professor, and not more than fifty percent (50%) of the faculty members may hold the rank of Professor and Associate Professor. - 4.
-All degrees and credits submitted for promotion must be earned at an institution accredited by a National, Regional, or State Accrediting Board.
+3. Faculty members will not be automatically moved into the

+next rank when requirements for that rank are satisfied.
+Not more than thirty percent (30%) of the faculty members may hold the rank of Professor, and not more than fifty percent (50%) of the faculty members may hold the rank of Professor and Associate Professor.

+4. All degrees and credits submitted for promotion must be earned at an institution accredited by a National or Regional Accrediting Board.
+Degrees and credits earned from State accredited institutions will be evaluated on their respective merits.